Cyfrin/2023-09-vyper-compiler/README.md

 ## Additional context:
 - The codegen and optimizer sections are critical because it creates/modifies the output EVM code, so if you're looking for Highs, that's likely where you'll find them.
+- Access control - handing the user unintended powers - is a focus of potential attack
 - It's likely that if the compiler produces EVM opcodes/bytecode that is not correct, it could be considered a H/M even if it's not apparent.
 So please submit your lows.

 We will be working closely with the Vyper Security Alliance on submissions.